 The United Kingdom, Germany, Japan, Taiwan, and the United States are the leading early adopters of offshore renewable energy.
 The entire industry is moving 30-40m deeper and further offshore than in the past.
 Costs are also dropping and heading quickly towards £80/MWh.
-Mr. Kuttan described floating offshore wind farms as a prominent method to look towards in the future.
-At the moment the technology is nascent.
+Mr. Kuttan described the floating offshore wind farms as a prominent method to look towards in the future, although the technology is just nascent.